Debbie Shandley - Chief Executive

-Her role involves doing admin tasks on a day-to-day basis.
-This includes replying to and sending emails, answering the phone, delivery and helping out around the office with tasks that may need extra support on or a helping hand.
-Alongside this Nikki-Jade is also doing Functional Skills in ICT, Maths and English.
+Her role involved in completing admin tasks on a day-to-day basis.
+Which consisted of replying to and sending out emails, answering the phone, delivery and helping out around the office with tasks that may need extra support on or a helping hand.

 Elizabeth Langham - Learner Services Advisor